 We believe students in juvenile justice facilities deserve the chance to develop their technology skills, even while they are incarcerated.
 So we developed Start from Scratch, a technology-driven initiative that offers students held in juvenile justice facilities the chance to learn coding skills.
 We held our first Start from Scratch competition in the fall of 2014.
-Due to high demand we ran the initiative again in the fall of 2015.

 The holiday season can be particularly challenging for students held in juvenile justice settings–as they are away from home and loved ones.
 At CEEAS we address this through Sending Some Love, our holiday book recording project.
 Sending Some Love gives young people who are locked up an opportunity to share, express themselves, and combat their feelings of loneliness and isolation during the holiday season.